martenframework/marten/docs/docs/templates/reference/tags.md

 ## `for`

-The `for` template tag allows to loop over the items of iterable objects.
-It supports unpacking multiple items when applicable (eg. when iterating over hashes) and also handles fallbacks through the use of the `else` inner block.
+The `for` template tag allows to loop over the items of iterable objects and it also handles fallbacks through the use of the `else` inner block.
 It should be noted that the `for` template tag requires a closing `endfor` tag.

 For example: